• LAUNCH YOUR DREAM

 But I was too afraid to take big risks; too afraid to leave my mother’s side; too afraid to be without a boyfriend.
 I made all manner of decisions based on some lame attempt to diminish my fear of death.
 And before I knew it I was married, pregnant and the more responsible parent to a wonderful, baby boy.

 As my son grew into a toddler I reveled at the fearless way he ran at life like some herculean pole vaulter into his next adventure coliseum.
 I set the “good parenting” example by working jobs that paid me the most money so we could go explore expensive coliseums together.
-But every two years some massive corporate merger would come along, kill the company and catapult me into the unemployment line.
+But every two years some massive corporate merger would come along, kill the company, and catapult me into the unemployment line.

-I have been layed off 10 times from 10 companies that don’t exist anymore.
+I have been laid off 10 times from 10 companies that don’t exist anymore.
 My resume reads like the business failure section of the Wall Street Journal.
 I was beginning to guess that something wasn’t quite right.

-Then I blinked and I was 45.
+I blinked and I was 45.

 I was entangled in another company going belly-up in the middle of an entire industry going belly-up.
 I was tired.
 I was done.
-The life I’d built around instant gratification, avoiding big risks — while ignoring the idea of doing something I might actually love was swan diving me into thyroid problems, financial ruin and deep sadness.
+The life I’d built around instant gratification, avoiding big risks — while ignoring the idea of doing something I might actually love was swan diving me into thyroid problems, financial ruin, and deep sadness.

 I had to change.
 I had to start over.

 Dreaming a big dream hasn’t been easy — nor always fun.
 But I wouldn’t change a thing.
-This is what I have found out about dreaming bigger dreams . . .
+This is what I have found out about dreaming bigger dreams.

 1. Give yourself permission to work on your dream.

 We have many excuses for why we don’t want to work on our dream.
 Sometimes it’s wrapped up in guilt and obligation.
 We think we don’t have the right to do “such a crazy thing.”
-Give yourself permission to take a class, read a book, start a travel fund, create a dream corner in your bedroom, or join a group who shares your same dream.
+Give yourself permission to take a class, read a book, start a travel fund, create a dream corner in your bedroom, or join a group that shares your same dream.
 You deserve it.
 Really, you do.
 Don’t let your family or friends tell you differently – trust your instincts.

 2. Define what working on your dream means to you.